 2. Reward them for Good Behavior

-For a month, I kept crying about why my dog keeps jumping on people, and it took a lot of effort to make it stop.
+For a month, I kept crying about why my dog kept jumping on people, and it took a lot of effort to make it stop.

-It’s been proven time and again that rewarded actions are more likely to be repeated over time.
+It’s been proven repeatedly that rewarded actions are more likely to be repeated over time.

 So praise your dog when it doesn’t jump, but make sure you don’t do it too much.
-An elevated level of excitement and attention will again stimulate another round of jumping.
+Elevated excitement and attention will again stimulate another round of jumping.

 3. Reinforce the ‘Sit’ Command

-Another method that can really help you train your dog is to reinforce the ‘sit’ command.
+Another method that can help you train your dog is reinforcement training.